How To Make A Flaky Pie Crust

-Add water a couple of tablespoons at a time and mix.
+Add water a couple of tablespoons at a time and mix with a fork.
 The dough should start to come together in a shaggy ball.
 The dough should be wet enough to hold together without cracking.

 Divide your dough into two disks and wrap in plastic wrap.
-Store in the fridge for two hours before use.
+Store in the refrigerator for one hour before use.

-The dough can keep in the fridge for up to 3 days and the freezer for up to 1 month.
+The dough can keep in the refrigerator for up to 3 days and the freezer for up to 1 month.

 Plan ahead and chill the butter and put the shortening in the freezer for easier handling of the pie dough

 You may have to adjust the water if you find your dough is too dry.
 Many time just an additional tablespoon of water is all that is needed.

 After making the pie dough chill for at least one hour.

 For a single crust pie just half the recipe